Sind die Deutschen pervers?

 Germans have a lot of international stereotypes to combat.
 The nation and its countrymen are perceived to be an ordered, punctual and humorless bunch with a penchant for rules, beer and sausage (or, würst).
 Not only do they have to contend with these assumptions but the global community also seems content to pigeonhole Germans as being kinksters.
 Are Germans really as kinky as their reputation suggests?!

-We wanted to know if Germans really ARE a kinky bunch or whether it’s just the visibility of their legalized sex industry.
-So, in this feature we take a closer look at the facts and statistics about their sex industry, porn viewing trends and sex lives to get to the bottom of whether Germans really are the kinkiest nation in Europe.
+We wanted to know if Germans really are a kinky bunch or whether it’s just the visibility of their legalized sex industry.
+So, we took a closer look at the facts and statistics about their sex industry, porn viewing trends and sex lives to get to the bottom of whether Germans really are the kinkiest nation in Europe.

 Why Is Germany Considered a Kinky Country?